manallmahmood/stock-final-6340044/README.md

 ## Supplier Management

 # Project Details:
 This project is a final exam for Web App Development class in Assumption University, which is made for managing suppliers and their details and also adding new suppliers for a stock based idea.
-The details include the supplier's name, address and email.
+The details include the supplier's name, address and email, and is deployed through Vercel

 # Functionality: